“The only rules are the ones dictated by the laws of physics. Everything else is a recommendation.” — Walter Isaacson/Elon Musk

 For decades, this author has been involved in almost all computer system development from the yellow punch tape of the 1960s until today.
 There have been several constants over that period.

-One of the biggest chronic challenges has been data base management; from the acquisition of data through its life cycle until achieve.
+One of the biggest chronic challenges has been database management; from the acquisition of data through its life cycle until achieve.
 One of the outcomes of poor data management has been decisions that have even led to the demise of firms, along with tens of thousands (if not more) of suboptimal decisions at the expense of shareholder value (bottom line/stock price).
-What makes the current crop of Big Data/Artificial Intelligence advocates any smarter that those who came before?
+What makes the current crop of Big Data/Artificial Intelligence advocates any smarter than those who came before?
 Nothing!
 Unless some things are changed.

 Our forthcoming book to be published by CRC Press in 2025, Navigating the Data Minefields: Management’s Guide to Better Decision-Making is a book for the non-IT executive who is faced with making major technology decisions as firms acquire advanced technologies such as Artificial Intelligence (AI).
 The following and other managerial action items are developed in detail.

-• How to determine the quality of the data and its relevance to the decision-making processes.
+- How to determine the quality of the data and its relevance to the decision-making processes.

-• Current Challenges and Trends in Big Data and associated applications.
+- Current Challenges and Trends in Big Data and associated applications.

-• Proposed organization structure such as High Reliability Organization and an understanding of Human Factors to fully realize the full and measurable economic value from these technologies.
+- Proposed organization structure such as High Reliability Organization and an understanding of Human Factors to fully realize the full and measurable economic value from these technologies.

-• A full set of Risk Mitigation and a Governance model including Disaster Recovery and Cyber Security.
+- A full set of Risk Mitigation and a Governance model including Disaster Recovery and Cyber Security.

-• How these technologies are used in Operations, a proposed Management System as well as numerous Case Studies across a number of industries and types of problems.
+- How these technologies are used in Operations, a proposed Management System as well as numerous Case Studies across a number of industries and types of problems.

 The challenge of managing this suite of emerging AI/Big Data is daunting and one that cannot be dodged or delegated.
 How organizations respond can be the difference between success or the destruction of shareholder value.

-Its The Data Stupid
+It’s The Data Stupid

-Our pollsters are collecting and analyzing data that are self reported.
+Our pollsters are collecting and analyzing data that are self-reported.

-• A questionnaire is developed which may or may not reflect bias.
+- A questionnaire is developed which may or may not reflect bias.

-• Finally, who answers the phone these days?
+- Finally, who answers the phone these days?
 This skews the data sample and perhaps badly.

 Data collected in this manner is not subject to rigor and most likely wrong or skewed.
 Finally, data collected in this manner is not suitable for the new Big Data Analytic models.